codahale/aes-gcm-siv/README.md

 ## Ok then why's it good

-AES-GCM-SIV is a nonce-misuse resistant AEAD, which means it doesn't fail catastrophically if a nonce gets re-used (if uou have any questions about this, feel free to ask [@tqbf](https://twitter.com/tqbf) about it on Twitter).
-AES-GCM-SIV can tolerate _some_ duplicate nonces, but it still has limits:
+AES-GCM-SIV is a nonce-misuse resistant AEAD, which means it doesn't fail catastrophically if a nonce gets re-used.
+This is a concern for large systems which involve operations with a single key:

+> Since a central allocation system for nonces is not operationally viable, random selection of nonces is the only possibility.
+AES-GCM’s limit of 2^32 random nonces (per key) suggests that, even if the system rotated these secret keys daily, it could not issue more than about 50K tokens per second.
+However, in order to process DDoS attacks the system may need to sustain issuance of several hundred million per second.

+Unlike AES-GCM or ChaChaPoly1305, AES-GCM-SIV can tolerate _some_ duplicate nonces, but it still has
+limits:

 > When discussing this work, we found a widespread misunderstanding of the term “nonce-misuse resistant”.
 Many people appear to expect the security of a nonce-misuse resistant scheme to be